bjatkin/golf-engine/README.md

 to add sprites to your game. you can also edit assets/map.png to create a map for your game.
 You can start writing your GoLF code in the main.go file.

+In addition to creating your own games you can now play others games as well.
+If you're intersted in checking out some demos for the golf engine you can find a repo with some demo projects [here](https://github.com/bjatkin/golf-examples)

 # Developing your game
 Once you have your first GoLF project up and running development is easy.
 Just write regular go code using the GoLF api.
 Each time you reload localhost:8080, the golf_toolkit will automatcialy recompile your code so you you can test out the changes.